Pseudo-loop conditions: Preliminaries

-An identity (or more generally, a Mal'cev condition) is satisfied \emph{locally} in a function clone $\mathscr{C}$ if for every finite $F \subseteq C$ there is an assignment of elements of $\mathscr{C}$ to the symbols in $\Omega$ such that the identity holds for all $x_1, \ldots, x_n, y_1, \ldots, y_n \in F$.
-A set of identities is \emph{non-trivial} if it cannot be satisfied in the \emph{clone of projections}, that is, the clone which consists only of the projections on a $2$-element set.

-We say that an algebra $\aA$ (globally or locally) satisfies a Mal'cev condition if the function clone of its term functions does.
-Note that in this notion of satisfaction, there is no connection between the signature of the identities and the signature of the algebra -- the functions in the Mal'cev condition are existentially quantified and range over $\Clo(\aA)$.
+We say that an algebra $\aA$ satisfies a set of identities if the function clone of its term functions does (which agrees with the definition in Section~\ref{sec:mal}).
+Note that in this notion of satisfaction, there is no connection between the signature of the identities and the signature of the algebra -- the functions in the identities are existentially quantified and range over $\Clo(\aA)$.

-More generally, a class of algebras over the same signature $\tau$ satisfies a Mal'cev condition over $\Omega$ when there is an assignment from the symbols in $\Omega$ to the formal terms over $\tau$ such that in every algebra of the class this assignment yields term functions satisfying the identity.
+More generally, a class of algebras over the same signature $\tau$ satisfies a set of identities over $\Omega$ when there is an assignment from the symbols in $\Omega$ to the formal terms over $\tau$ such that in every algebra of the class this assignment yields term functions satisfying the identity.
 While this is a stronger requirement than all algebras of the class satisfying the identity (via possibly different terms), the two notions coincide in the case of \emph{varieties}, i.e., classes of algebras closed under products, homomorphic images, and subalgebras, thanks to the existence of a \emph{free algebra} in the class.
-We remark that a considerable part of the literature is formulated in terms of varieties rather than single algebras, we opted to formulate our results using the latter notion, since oligomorphic algebras never form a variety.
+We remark that a considerable part of the literature is formulated in terms of varieties rather than single algebras; however, we opted to formulate our results using the latter notion, since oligomorphic algebras (i.e., algebras $\aA$ for which $\Clo(\aA)$ is oligomorphic) never form a variety.

 An operation $f$ on a set $C$ is \emph{idempotent} if $f(c,\ldots,c)=c$ for all $c\in C$.
 A function clone (or an algebra) is idempotent if all of its functions are.
-It was shown by Taylor~\cite{Taylor} that an idempotent function clone $\mathscr{C}$ satisfies some non-trivial set of identities if and only if there is $n \geq 1$ such that the set of identities
+It was shown by Taylor~\cite{Taylor} that an idempotent function clone $\mathscr{C}$ satisfies some non-trivial set of identities if and only if there is $n \geq 1$ such that a set of identities of the form